69

 ROI Score: 69/100 · Fair Value

-The University of Texas Rio Grande Valley scores 69 (Fair Value) -- a school with an exceptional net price and strong earnings premium but constrained by a 50.9% completion rate and modest absolute earnings.
-At $4,831 net price per year -- among the lowest in this entire dataset -- UTRGV's cost profile is nearly unmatched.
-Median 6-year earnings of $34,200 against $4,831 net cost produce an earnings premium of 0.757, the highest sub-score in this batch.
+The University of Texas Rio Grande Valley scores 69 (Fair Value) - a school with an exceptional net price and strong earnings premium but constrained by a 50.9% completion rate and modest absolute earnings.
+At $4,831 net price per year - among the lowest in this entire dataset - UTRGV's cost profile is nearly unmatched.
+Median 6-year earnings of $34,200 against $4,831 net cost produce an earnings premium of 0.757, the highest sub-score in our dataset.
 The 10.9-year payback period reflects that even at this low cost, $34,200 in earnings and $12,950 in median debt create a slow recovery for some graduates.
 Nursing (195 graduates, $77,619 year-one, A grade) is the clear value leader.
 Mechanical Engineering (128 graduates, $60,924 year-one, B+ grade), Civil Engineering (70 graduates, $54,182 year-one, A grade), and Computer and Information Sciences (debt-to-earnings 0.321, B+ grade) are strong STEM programs.
 Criminal Justice is the largest single program by graduate volume (476 graduates) with a B grade at year one of $32,899.
 The 65.1% Pell rate confirms UTRGV's mission serving the Rio Grande Valley's predominantly low-income, Hispanic student population.

 Payback Period